 - Adamecz-Völgyi, A., Henderson, M. & Shure, N. (2020).
 Is ‘First in Family’ a Good Indicator for Widening University Participation?.
 Economics of Education Review 78.

 - Shure, N. (2019).
 School Hours and Maternal Labor Supply.
 Kyklos, 72(1), 118-151.

 - Bann, D., Scholes, S., Fluharty, M., and Shure, N. (2019).
 Adolescents’ physical activity: cross-national comparisons of levels, distributions and disparities across 52 countries.
 International Journal of Behavioral Nutrition and Physical Activity.

-Gregg, P., Jerrim, J., Macmillan, L., & Shure, N. (2017).
+- Gregg, P., Jerrim, J., Macmillan, L., & Shure, N. (2018).
 Children in jobless households across Europe: Evidence on the association with medium- and long-term outcomes.
-Department of Quantitative Social Science Working Paper, 17-05.
+Journal of Poverty and Social Justice.

-Parker, P. D., Marsh, H. W., Guo, J., Anders, J., Shure, N. & Dicke, T. (accepted 2017).
+- Parker, P. D., Marsh, H. W., Guo, J., Anders, J., Shure, N. & Dicke, T. (2017).
 An Information Distortion Model of Social Class Differences in Math Self-concept, Intrinsic Value and Utility Value.
 Journal of Educational Psychology.